Assessment and Accreditation

 The annual HEDI rating is plotted on a matrix with the MOSL ratings down the Y axis and the MOTP ratings across the X axis.
 Using this matrix, for a teacher to receive an overall annual rating of Highly Effective, they must receive ratings of Highly Effective on both the Y (MOSL) axis and the X (MOTP) axis, or a rating of Highly Effective on one axis (i.e., either x or y) and a rating of Effective on the other axis.
 An overall annual summary HEDI rating of Effective is given when a teacher is either rated Effective on both the y and x axis (i.e., MOSL and MOTP) or they are rated Effective on one axis and Developing on the other axis.

-Note: On June 7, the Governor signed Chapter 112 of the laws of 2021.
+On June 7, the Governor signed Chapter 112 of the laws of 2021.
 This bill, which passed unanimously in both the senate and assembly, eliminates the requirement for school districts and BOCES to complete an annual professional performance review (APPR) for any classroom teacher or building principal for the 2020-21 school year.
 The bill also assures that state funding will not be withheld from any school district for not completing the APPR in the 2020-21 school year.
 A chapter amendment requested by the Governor makes it clear that districts do not have to complete an APPR this year.
-The HEDI Ratings were also affected by this decision and will not be available to CUNY schools moving forward.
+The HEDI Ratings were also affected by this decision and were not available to CUNY for several years.
+The EPP is working with the university’s central office to procure more recent HEDI data.
+When this data is made available the EPP will update the site.
+The EPP continues to work on other methods to obtain this information.
+One method that is currently being investigated is to obtain the ratings from alumni directly via the Alumni Follow-Up Survey.
+To date alumni have not been willing to share their ratings.

-Employer Survey: The EPP has developed a new EPP-wide Employer Survey, which aligns with the newly developed and implemented Completer Survey and the Alumni Follow-Up Survey to allow data triangulation.
-The Employer Survey will be piloted in Summer 2023.
-The EPP will send the Employer Survey pilot to employers collected through the Alumni Follow-Up Survey that is sent to all alumni that are one year out in the field.
-Based on stakeholder feedback, the EPP is confident that the new Employer Survey will provide the EPP with quality data on employers’ satisfaction.
+Employer Survey: The EPP developed a new EPP-wide Employer Survey, which aligns with the developed and implemented Completer Survey and the Alumni Follow-Up Survey to allow data triangulation.
+The Employer Survey was piloted in Fall 2023.
+Based on stakeholder feedback, the survey is being distributed in paper form to principals that visit campus for events and meetings.
+Data continues to be collected and will be reported next year.
+The EPP is confident that the Employer Survey will provide the EPP with quality data on employers’ satisfaction.

 The Alumni Impact Study: In the Fall of 2022, the EPP piloted the new Alumni Impact Study (AIS).
 Data from the pilot is currently being culled through for improvements and expansion in Spring and Summer of 2023.
 Data will be displayed once analysis has been done by the EPP.
 The general idea behind AIS is to engage graduates of initial programs in a “study” of their teaching practice.
 Participants will be asked to choose a Unit that they plan on teaching.
 They will be asked to create a matching pre and post-assessment to assess student learning on the stated objectives of their Unit.
 Once they have collected their data, they will analyze it to determine “impact,” e.g., student gain or loss.
 In addition to presenting their results, they will be asked interviewed about their case and share insights about their impact on student learning.